DiamondLightSource/epics_device/docs/external.rst

     EPICS function used to start the IOC.
 This must be called to start the IOC after publishing all PVs and loading all EPICS databases.

-..  c:function:: iocsh()
+..  c:function:: int iocsh(const char *script)

     Interactive IOC shell.
-This can optionally be called after :func:`iocInit` to provide an interactive shell for the IOC.
+This can optionally be called after :func:`iocInit` with a startup script as the `script` argument, or with ``NULL`` to provide an interactive shell for the IOC.
+Returns -1 on error, 0 on success.

 ..  c:macro:: initHookAtEnd